 It’s important to remember that whilst such studies are backed up by scientific research, every person and situation is unique with varying internal and external factors, for example for some with low confidence, a great deal of praise and encouragement may be necessary as this helps them to become more confident in themselves and in their new role.

 In conclusion, apprenticeships are about young people learning but they also require line managers to learn too.
-At the LDN Group we work with managers at all stages of their journey in managing apprentices.
+At the LDN Apprenticeships, we work with managers at all stages of their journey in managing apprentices.
 From the matching process to monthly reviews and supporting their apprentices who are progressing into higher level qualifications and beyond.

 We do this by being straight talkers and ensuring that we help people to get the basic right from day one.
-This honest, supportive feedback helps young people to develop the knowledge, skills and behaviours required to be successful in the world of work.
+This honest, supportive feedback helps young people to develop the knowledge, skills

 Further reading on this fascinating subject can be found here: